Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Introduction

-The contributions of this paper are thus: \begin{enumerate} \item We present a method to extract Doppler velocities using spinning radar, which improves on the prior work by \citet{Vivet_Checchin_Chapuis_2013}. \item We demonstrate that these Doppler velocity measurements are useful by incorporating them in two odometry pipelines: one that maximizes computational speed and another that maximizes performance. \end{enumerate}
+\begin{enumerate} \item We present a novel approach to extracting Doppler velocities from spinning radar that leverages filtering, a robust cost function, and bias estimation to improve upon prior work by \citet{Vivet_Checchin_Chapuis_2013}. \item We demonstrate the utility of these Doppler velocity measurements by performing radar odometry experiments on over $110 \, \si{\km}$ of driving data. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:RW} contextualizes the novelty claim.
-Section \ref{sec:methodology} discusses necessary radar theory and our Doppler velocity extraction approach.
-Section \ref{sec:experiments} presents the dataset, evaluated pipelines, and experimental results.
-Finally, Section \ref{sec:conclusion} concludes the paper and discusses future extensions.
+Section \ref{sec:methodology} discusses relevant radar theory and our Doppler velocity extraction approach.
+Section \ref{sec:experiments} presents the dataset, pipelines, and results.
+Finally, Section \ref{sec:conclusion} concludes the paper.